tonysyu/mpltools/doc/examples/index.rst

 General examples
 -------------------

-General-purpose and introductory examples for the `mpltools`.
+General-purpose and introductory examples for `mpltools`.